davedavis/cloudflare-zoneupdater-ui/readme.md

 # Usage
 To use, run zoneupdater.py.
 Make sure you click "options" then "set API token".
 Once set, you can get your zones and update them.
+Please note that this uses cloudflare API tokens, not API keys.
+You can get your API token from the profile section in your cloudflare account.

 # Notes
 This is basically a scratch project.
 I wrote it in an evening, and it has